 Whilst you do not need a referral to see us, your General Practitioner (GP), Psychiatrist or Pediatrician might have been the one who made the recommendation that you see us.
 Remember that even though referrals are not necessary, Medicare rebates are only available through a medical professional's referral.
 If you are unsure, please contact your doctor or our practice for more information.

 STEP 1: Booking

-To make an appointment call our practice and speak to our friendly administration staff who can help determine who the best psychologist/s fits your needs.
+To make an appointment call our practice and speak to our friendly administration staff who can help determine who the best psychologist/s that fits your needs.
 Please note that our administration staff follow strict confidentiality guidelines to ensure your privacy is guaranteed.

 STEP 2: First Session

 Please arrive for your first session 10-15 minutes early as there will be some paperwork to complete.
 From time to time you may be given different questionnaires to complete.
 Your psychologist uses evidence-based practice and information from questionnaires are necessary to track your progress over the course of therapy and to help determine the best approach to take for you.

 STEP 4: Treatment Planning and Goal Setting

 Your psychologist will meet with you for your first session to understand your personal goals, and to explain what kinds of therapy options may be most appropriate for you.
 You have total control over what you are comfortable with discussing, or which therapeutic approach you wish to implement.
 During this initial consultation your psychologist will also discuss elements of your history that may be important in understanding your current problem.
 At the end of this first session you and your therapist will have come to an agreement about the goals of therapy, an approach to take and details such as the frequency of sessions.